OpenEvalProject/evals/manuscripts/elife-70494/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03m96p165 Laboratory of Animal Behaviour and Conservation, College of Biology and the Environment, Nanjing Forestry University Nanjing China
+1. Laboratory of Animal Behaviour and Conservation, College of Biology and the Environment, Nanjing Forestry University Nanjing China ([ROR:03m96p165](https://ror.org/03m96p165))
-2. https://ror.org/053fp5c05 Department of Life Sciences and Division of EcoScience, Ewha Womans University Seoul Republic of Korea
+2. Department of Life Sciences and Division of EcoScience, Ewha Womans University Seoul Republic of Korea ([ROR:053fp5c05](https://ror.org/053fp5c05))
-3. https://ror.org/05qrfxd25 Institute of Cytology, Russian Academy of Sciences St. Petersburg Russian Federation
+3. Institute of Cytology, Russian Academy of Sciences St. Petersburg Russian Federation ([ROR:05qrfxd25](https://ror.org/05qrfxd25))
-4. https://ror.org/05qrfxd25 Federal Scientific Center of the East Asia Terrestrial Biodiversity Far Eastern Branch of Russian Academy of Sciences Vladivostok Russian Federation
+4. Federal Scientific Center of the East Asia Terrestrial Biodiversity Far Eastern Branch of Russian Academy of Sciences Vladivostok Russian Federation ([ROR:05qrfxd25](https://ror.org/05qrfxd25))
-5. https://ror.org/03dbr7087 Department of Ecology and Evolutionary Biology, University of Toronto Toronto Canada
+5. Department of Ecology and Evolutionary Biology, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-6. https://ror.org/03m96p165 Herpetology and Applied Conservation Laboratory, College of Biology and the Environment, Nanjing Forestry University Nanjing China
+6. Herpetology and Applied Conservation Laboratory, College of Biology and the Environment, Nanjing Forestry University Nanjing China ([ROR:03m96p165](https://ror.org/03m96p165))
-7. https://ror.org/043pwc612 CIBIO/InBIO (Centro de Investigação em Biodiversidade e Recursos Genéticos), Universidade do Porto Vairão Portugal
+7. CIBIO/InBIO (Centro de Investigação em Biodiversidade e Recursos Genéticos), Universidade do Porto Vairão Portugal ([ROR:043pwc612](https://ror.org/043pwc612))
-8. https://ror.org/02kpeqv85 Graduate School of Human and Environmental Studies, Kyoto University Kyoto Japan
+8. Graduate School of Human and Environmental Studies, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-9. https://ror.org/00qg0kr10 Tokyo University of Agriculture and Technology Tokyo Japan
+9. Tokyo University of Agriculture and Technology Tokyo Japan ([ROR:00qg0kr10](https://ror.org/00qg0kr10))
-10. https://ror.org/05vn3ca78 Department of Life Sciences and Research Center for Global Change Biology, National Chung Hsing University Taichung Taiwan
+10. Department of Life Sciences and Research Center for Global Change Biology, National Chung Hsing University Taichung Taiwan ([ROR:05vn3ca78](https://ror.org/05vn3ca78))
-11. https://ror.org/04shepe48 Department of Life Science, Chinese Culture University Taipei Taiwan
+11. Department of Life Science, Chinese Culture University Taipei Taiwan ([ROR:04shepe48](https://ror.org/04shepe48))
-12. https://ror.org/048tbm396 Department of Life Sciences and Systems Biology, University of Turin Turin Italy
+12. Department of Life Sciences and Systems Biology, University of Turin Turin Italy ([ROR:048tbm396](https://ror.org/048tbm396))

 † Corresponding author

 ## Abstract

 Taxa with vast distribution ranges often display unresolved phylogeographic structures and unclear taxonomic boundaries resulting in hidden diversity.
 This hypothesis-driven study reveals the evolutionary history of Bufonidae, covering the phylogeographic patterns found in Holarctic bufonids from the West Gondwana to the phylogenetic taxonomy of Asiatic true toads in the Eastern Palearctic.
 We used an integrative approach relying on fossilized birth-death calibrations, population dynamics, gene-flow, species distribution, and species delimitation modeling to resolve the biogeography of the clade and highlight cryptic lineages.
-We verified the near-simultaneous Miocene radiations within Western and Eastern Palearctic Bufo , c.
+We verified the near-simultaneous Miocene radiations within Western and Eastern Palearctic Bufo, c.
 14.49–10.00 Mya, temporally matching with the maximum dust outflows in Central Asian deserts.
 Contrary to earlier studies, we demonstrated that the combined impacts of long dispersal and ice-age refugia equally contributed to the current genetic structure of Bufo in East Asia.
-Our findings reveal a climate-driven adaptation in septentrional Eastern Asian Bufo , explaining its range shifts toward northern latitudes.
-We resolve species boundaries within the Eastern Palearctic Bufo , and redefine the taxonomic and conservation units of the northeastern species: B. sachalinensis and its subspecies.
+Our findings reveal a climate-driven adaptation in septentrional Eastern Asian Bufo, explaining its range shifts toward northern latitudes.
+We resolve species boundaries within the Eastern Palearctic Bufo, and redefine the taxonomic and conservation units of the northeastern species: B. sachalinensis and its subspecies.

 ## Introduction